-Acupressure is a massage therapy technique used in Traditional Chinese Medicine (TCM) that involves applying firm pressure on certain well-defined points (acupoints) of the body.
+Acupressure is a massage therapy technique used in Traditional Chinese Medicine (TCM) that involves applying firm pressure on certain well-defined pressure points i.e. Acupoints of the body.

-It is usually given with the fingers, notably with the thumbs, but it can be applied with other parts of the body also like with the elbows, feet or knees, to name some examples.
-Tools maybe used also, such as wooden sticks, stones, compresses, and such.
+It’s usually applied with the fingers, notably with the thumbs, but it can also be given with other parts of the body, like with the elbows, feet, or knees, to name some examples.
+Specific massage tools may also be used, such as wooden sticks, stones, herbal compresses, and such.

-It’s often said that acupressure originated in China, but it has been widely used in other ancient cultures also, for thousands of years, like, for instance, in India.
-Looking closer at the history of acupressure, the technique may even have been brought to China by Indians.
+It’s generally thought that Acupressure techniques originated in China, but it has also been widely used in other ancient cultures, for thousands of years, such as in India.
+In fact, when we take a closer look at the history and development of Acupressure, the technique may even have been brought to China by Indians.

-In China, the acupressure technique is based on TCM theories and is used to mobilize Qi Life Force via/at specific locations on/in the body.
+In China, Acupressure techniques are based on TCM theories and used to mobilize Qi Life Force via/at specific locations on/in the body.
 These locations are called acupoints or acupressure points.
-Additionally, acupressure is a technique specifically used in reflexology.
+Additionally, Acupressure is a technique specifically used in Reflexology.

-The acupoints are physical locations on the so-called meridians manipulated to release blocked or congested energy and energy centers, promoting the free flow of Qi in order to promote balance, health and well-being.
+The Acupoints are thought to be physical locations along the so-called Meridians, manipulated to release blocked or congested energy and energy centers, as such promoting the free flow of Qi in order to promote internal and external balance, health, and overall well-being.